Tiggilyboo/website/content/blog/series/Camper-Power-Monitoring/part-1.md

 ### Solar

-(RVR40) Renogy Rover 40A: Uses RS-232 over RJ12 (the 6 pin cable, not 4) over Modbus.
+(RVR40) Renogy Rover 40A: Uses RS-232 over RJ12 (the 6 pin cable, not 4).

 ### Altenator

 (DCC50S) Renogy DC-DC Battery Charger: Uses RS-485 over RJ45

-- Connects your engine AGM battery to your leisure batteries.
+- Connects your engine's AGM battery to your leisure batteries.
 This particular unit also comes with a MPPT Charge controller, however since we have opted for a higher voltage solar panel array, we are not using it.

 ### Microcontroller